lawrencefan506/TTC-Special-Sightings-Tracker/README.md

-# TTC-RAD-Tracker
+# TTC-Special-Sightings-Tracker

-Welcome to the TTC Run As Directed (RAD) Tracker.
+Welcome to the TTC Special Sightings Tracker.
 This program uses the TTC's [NextBus API](https://webservices.umoiq.com/service/publicXMLFeed?command=vehicleLocations&a=ttc) to output all current RAD buses on routes which are run by other garages.
 An example output is:

 Updated at: 2022-05-17 15:27:19.935000